 How did you first get into Kundalini Yoga?

 Hansu Jot: I was raised in a household where we practiced buddhist exercises of meditation and chantings.
 Later I tried various other practices from other traditions including Transcendental Meditation, Hatha Yoga, Tai Chi, Qi Gong, and I incorporated them into my daily practices.
 They definitely helped me to find a certain balance in my life, but when I recall the first time I experienced a Kundalini Yoga Class, it was a whole different and transformative experience.
 In one meditation, the teacher made us move our arms in backwards circles for 11 min chanting “har har” from the navel.
 I remember that all the anger, fire and desperation of the past was coming up, my ego kicked in screaming: what are you doing here, stop it now.
 But I didn’t.
 I just kept on going.
 My Soul remembered and I surrendered and tapped into a state of transcendent acceptance.
 From there on I dove in.
-I now think Kundalini Yoga and the teachings of Yogi Bhajan saved my life.
+I now think Kundalini Yoga saved my life.

 How did you decide to pursue a career in sacred chant music?